 14. Laetitia Vineyards & Winery

-Laetitia Vineyards & Winery is the only winery in SLO Wine Country that always offers a bubbly flight, as well as a Sparkling Only Wine Club.
+Laetitia Vineyards & Winery is the only winery in the San Luis Obispo area that always offers a bubbly flight, as well as a Sparkling Only Wine Club.

 15. Piedra Creek